Reverb.com

-Reverb.com is an online marketplace for new, used, and vintage musical equipment, including instruments used by notable musicians.
-It was founded in 2013 by David Kalt, and roughly 85 percent of its employees are musicians.
-As of 2016, Reverb.com was a multimillion-dollar business, and as of 2017 it had more than 10 million monthly visitors.
-In 2019, Etsy acquired Reverb.com for $275 million, and in 2025 Etsy announced it was selling it off.
+Reverb.com is an online marketplace for new, used, and vintage musical instruments, like guitars, amps and effects pedals, including ones used by notable musicians.
+It also lists consumer and pro studio mixers, recorders, and associated audio equipment.
+Reverb was founded in 2013 by David Kalt, and roughly 85 percent of its employees are musicians.
+As of 2016, Reverb.com was a multimillion-dollar business and, as of 2017, it had more than 10 million monthly visitors.
+In 2019, Etsy acquired Reverb.com for $275 million; in 2025, Etsy announced it was selling Reverb.

 History

 Reverb was founded in 2013 by David Kalt, shortly after he purchased the musical instrument store Chicago Music Exchange and reportedly became frustrated with then-available options for buying and selling guitars online.

 Funding

 In November 2013, Reverb secured $2.3 million in funding from investors including Cheap Trick's Rick Nielsen, Lightbank co-founders Brad Keywell and Eric Lefkofsky, David Lowery of Cracker and Camper van Beethoven, Silicon Valley entrepreneur Eric Ries, and country music star Brad Paisley.
 The company raised another $4.2 million in January 2015 before announcing an additional $25 million led by global growth equity investor Summit Partners in December of the same year.

 In August 2017, the company announced another $15 million in funding from 65 investors, including PayPal co-founder Max Levchin, Silicon Valley investor Roger McNamee, former Twitter COO Adam Bain, and Jon Oringer, CEO of Shutterstock.